gutucristian/gutucristian.github.io/_posts/2020-01-11-Front-End-Development.md

     <meta charset="utf-8">
 ```

-Alternatively, the `Content-Type` entity header is used to indicate the media type of the resource.
+This works because up to the first `1024` bytes the browser will decode assuming `ASCII`.

+A second more general way to specify the encoding is via the `Content-Type` `HTTP`.

-`UTF-8 `and `UTF-16` are methods to encode Unicode strings to byte sequences.
+Values for this header may include `UTF-8 `and `UTF-16` encoding standards (among others).
+Both are methods to encode Unicode strings to byte sequences.

+What happens if `Content-Type` and `<meta>` tag with `charset` is missing?

+- If the page starts with a UTF-8 or UTF-16 Byte order mark (BOM), then the encoding is taken from that.
+This happens before and in preference to looking at the HTTP header and the <meta> elements ([source](https://stackoverflow.com/questions/18794465/how-does-a-browser-interpret-a-page-with-no-charset-in-the-response-header-or-me)).

+- If there's no BOM either, then it will read some amount of the HTML code from the page and then try to guess the encoding.
+If it cannot figure it out then it will default to the browser's default character set.
+Depending on the browser it will often be something like Windows-1252 (a superset of Latin-1 also called ISO 8859-1) or UTF-8 ([source](https://stackoverflow.com/questions/18794465/how-does-a-browser-interpret-a-page-with-no-charset-in-the-response-header-or-me)).

 `Base64` is a method to encode a byte sequence to a string.